The pinnacle set of a permutation: Admissible pinnacle sets

 \section{Admissible pinnacle sets}

 Not every set is the peak set of a permutation.
-Likewise, not every set is a pinnacle set.
+Likewise, not every set is the pinnacle set of a permutation.
 For one thing, each peak must have a non-peak on each side of it, so the number of peaks must be strictly less than half the number of letters in the permutation.

 \begin{lemma}[Limited number of peaks] A permutation $w \in S_n$ has at most $\lfloor (n-1)/2\rfloor$ peaks.
 That is, $n > 2|\Pk(w)| = 2|\Pin(w)|$. \end{lemma}

 Our goal in this section is to push this result a bit further and to completely characterize pinnacle sets.